Publications by authors named "Wi-Sun Ryu"

 View Article and Find Full Text PDF

-Study Objectives: Undiagnosed or untreated moderate to severe obstructive sleep apnea (OSA) increases cardiovascular risks and mortality.
+Study Objectives: Undiagnosed or untreated moderate-to-severe obstructive sleep apnea (OSA) increases cardiovascular risks and mortality.
 Early and efficient detection is critical, given its high prevalence.
-We aimed to develop a practical and efficient approach for obstructive sleep apnea screening, using simple facial photography and sleep questionnaires.
+We aimed to develop a practical and efficient approach for OSA screening, using simple facial photography and sleep questionnaires.

 View Article and Find Full Text PDF